 It’s called renewable term life insurance.

 Technically speaking, this is your only option to actually “extend” your term life insurance policy.

-This is something that has to be in place when you buy the policy though, not something that can be just added on because you see your term is running out and would that option.
+This is something that has to be in place when you buy the policy, though, not something that can be added on because you see your term is running out and would like that option.

-However, who can predict what their health will be in 10, 20 or 30 years?
-Will a healthy 35-year old male be in the same health at age 55, when the last of the three 10-year policies needs to be purchased?
-Most of us have changes in health as we get older, so by locking in rates at a younger age takes the risk out of the equation (it actually transfers the risk from you to the insurance company).
+However, who can predict what their health will be in 10, 20, or 30 years?
+Will a healthy 35-year-old male be in the same health at age 55 when the last of the three 10-year policies need to be purchased?
+Most of us have changes in health as we get older, so locking in rates at a younger age takes the risk out of the equation (it actually transfers the risk from you to the insurance company).

-They understand the risk and reward, and feel more comfortable paying the lower premiums of term life insurance.
+They understand the risk and rewards and feel more comfortable paying the lower premiums of term life insurance.

 If your health hasn’t significantly decreased, you can still, more than likely, get a good price on a term policy, and regain that peace of mind you had that your family will be protected.

-While not ideal, it does accomplish the main goal for those looking for permanent life insurance that don’t have a policy where they can convert their term coverage.
+While not ideal, it does accomplish the main goal for those looking for permanent life insurance that doesn’t have a policy where they can convert their term coverage.

 All 4 of these options are considerably better than your other option, being uninsured!

-If you are nearing the end of your term life insurance contract, it is important to understand all of these options, and next steps that you’ll need to take.
+If you are nearing the end of your term life insurance contract, it is important to understand all of these options and the next steps that you’ll need to take.
 Make sure you fully understand the options in your current policy and if you have a convertible option in it.